sauravkp/cignal--production-grade-WebRTC-video-calling/README.md

 `cignal.inform()` is a general purpose function designed to send any kind of messages to the other peer currently joined the room.
 An example will be to build a chat functionality using this.
 An example message will look like `cignal.inform({ chatMessage: "Hello world!" })`; This even can be listened on the other peer side using the event listener `cignal.on("information", (data) => { <do something here with the received information> })`

-Available data field on the cignal object are as below.
+Available data fields on the cignal object are as below.

 'cignal.pc' : The WebRTC peerconnection object used for call.
 Default `null`.

-'cignal.id' : The unique id for this signal, can also be called as `roomId`.
+'cignal.id' : The unique id for this signal.
+It has the value of roomId which is passed at the time of instantiating the cignal object.

 'cignal.closed' : The state of cignal.
 Default `false`.
 Once the call is ended, this value is updated to `true`.